Find out here how to prepare for a virtual interview.

 Get a babysitter, switch off your phone, put a note on your door, tell friends and family not to disturb you.
 If you were in a normal face-to-face interview, none of these disruptions would get in your way.
 Treat a video interview the same.
 This will demonstrate that you’re serious about the interview and the role.

 Next you may be wondering where to do an online interview?

-Set up in a light room.
+Set up in a brightly lit room.
 A white background is ideal facing towards a light source.
 Don’t sit with your back to a bright window as this will cast a dark shadow on the front of you, which will block out all view on you on the camera.

-Look through your camera and see what is in view of the shot.
-Remove anything that is unprofessional and distracting.
+Look through your camera and see what is because of the shot.
+Remove anything unprofessional and distracting.
 A blank wall is ideal as all focus needs to be on you.
 Look to see how you look through the camera also.
-You also should take this opportunity to check your audio and ensure you can be heard.
+You also should take this opportunity to check your audio and ensure that they can hear you.
 A quiet room is ideal.
-Any background noise or traffic from the road outside can be a huge distraction and even disrupt you being heard.
+Any background noise or traffic from the road outside can be a huge distraction and even disrupt you're being heard.

 Sit far enough away that you can be seen from the waist up, and ensure you can see space above your head.